 No matter what device you use Call Screening on, all audio transcriptions happen locally on the device, rather than being uploaded to Google.
 Your phone also automatically offers to block spam numbers after you reject a call, so with any luck, you'll never need to answer another robocall again!

-There's no switch to toggle Call Screening on or off.
-It's enabled by default and shows up as a third option (along with answer and decline) each time you receive a call.
+Call Screening is enabled by default on all Pixel phones in the US.
+It shows up as a third option (along with answer and decline) each time you receive a call.
 At the very least, you can choose either a male or female voice for the Assistant prompt when speaking to unknown callers.

-- Open the Phone app and tap the three dots in the upper right corner, then tap Settings.
+2. Tap the three dots in the upper right corner.

 4. Tap Spam and Call Screen.

-- Here is where you can set various options for Call Screen.
-You can see how Call Screen works, tap to save Call Screen audio, select various options for Spam, possibly faked numbers, first-time callers, and private numbers.
-Finally, you can select one of two voices to use for Call Screening.
+This is also where you can set various options for Call Screen.
+You can see how Call Screen works, tap to save Call Screen audio, and select various options for Spam, possibly faked numbers, first-time callers, and private numbers.
+Finally, you can choose what voice to use for Call Screening.

 The next time you receive a call, you will have the option to screen the call depending on your selected choices.

 1. Tap Screen call when receiving a phone call.